Modern application platforms vs traditional development: which one actually costs less?

 Flexibility for custom logicMaximum flexibilityHigh when paired with custom extensions

-Vendor lock-inPeople + codebase + frameworks (transferable skills)Platform trade-off (explicit and manageable)
+Vendor lock-inPeople + codebase + frameworks (transferable skills)Platform trade-off, evaluated explicitly up front

 Best fitComplex or highly unique productsInternal business systems that evolve frequently